michael-maltsev/cibusplitter-reborn/README.md

-# CibuSplitter
+# CibuSplitter Reborn

-CibuSplitter is a Chrome extension intended to split group-order created in Wolt to multiple Cibus cards.
+CibuSplitter Reborn is a Chrome extension intended to split group-order created in Wolt to multiple Cibus cards.

+The extension is a fork of [CibuSplitter](https://github.com/dekelb/cibusplitter) which is no longer maintained.

 <p align="center"><img src="image-1.png" alt="Extension preview" width="80%"/></p>